davidcalhoun/tle.js/README.md

 ### getRightAscension
 [Right ascension of the ascending node](https://en.wikipedia.org/wiki/Right_ascension_of_the_ascending_node) in degrees.
-Can be 0-360 degrees.
-Essentially is the angle of the satellite as it crosses northward (ascending) across the Earth's equator (equatorial plane).
+Essentially, this is the angle of the satellite as it crosses northward (ascending) across the Earth's equator (equatorial plane).

+* Units: degrees
+* Range: 0 to 359.9999

 ```js
 tlejs.getRightAscension(tleStr);